 Not just anyone can become a broker: the profession is very well structured and regulated.

 It begins with a mandatory basic training program, followed by an entrance examination.

-Then, the future broker must apply to the OACIQ for a licence to practice: no one may practice real estate or mortgage brokerage without such a licence in Québec.
+Then, the future broker must apply to the OACIQ for a licence to practice: no one may practice real estate brokerage without such a licence in Québec.